-And when it comes to high-quality backpacks, the ones made by Osprey are pretty hard to beat.
+When it comes to high-quality backpacking backpacks, the ones made by Osprey are pretty hard to beat.
 They are designed and manufactured with great care, which makes them both practical and durable – an Osprey backpack is a perfect choice for a frequent traveler.
 In addition, the unique features found on every Osprey backpack make it very easy to find a model that meets your personal preferences.

 However, there’s a catch – there are dozens of different ranges and models of Osprey backpacks on today’s market.
 It goes without saying, but this can make the task of selecting the right backpack quite daunting, especially if you don’t know much about these accessories.